Local Favorites in Boston

 Cafe Sushi

 Best sushi in town (though technically it's in Cambridge between Harvard Square and Central Square.)
 Family owned.
 James Beard nominated.
-Omakase is a must!
+Omakase is amazing, but due to the Covid-19 pandemic, they aren't offering dine-in options right now.
+They do rotate the menu now so take out is kept interesting!

 Chickadee